Skip to main content

 Proposal DocumentsName of Proposed ProgramStatusType of ProposalCollegeDescription

-Minor in Cyber OpsCyber OperationsCA ReviewMinor; ModificationInformation ScienceThe coursework in this substantial change is the best sampling of courses from the new proposal for the BS in Cyber Operations.
+Minor in Cyber OpsCyber OperationsDecember Programs SubcommitteeMinor; ModificationInformation ScienceThe coursework in this substantial change is the best sampling of courses from the new proposal for the BS in Cyber Operations.
 They would also be most applicable to the widest audience of majors.
 These foundational courses are introductory in nature and fulfill all prerequisites to the major coursework.

 Draft ProposalNew Emphases in Korean - BA in EASBack to proposer for reviewNew EmphasisHumanities